wso2/docs-choreo-dev/en/docs/insights/choreo-insights-api.md

 <td valign="top">[<a href="#string">String</a>]</td>
 <td>

-List of API Ids where the results needs to be filtered with.
-The maximum number of API Ids that can be defined is limited to 5.
-This field is optional.
-Hence, if there is no need of filtering by this attribute, omit the field.
+The results are filtered for the list of APIs you specify here.
+A maximum of five API IDs can be defined.
+This is an optional parameter that can be used if there is a requirement to filter results for the selected APIs.

 </td>
 </tr>